Pardons & Revenge

 Revenge / Retaliation9/102025-02-01Action: N/A — DOJ investigations into prosecutors who charged Trump

 Trump directed investigations into Jack Smith, Fani Willis, Letitia James, and Alvin Bragg — the four prosecutors who brought cases against him.
-Using presidential power to go after those who held you accountable is a direct assault on rule of law.
+Critics characterized this as undermining rule of law by using presidential power against those who pursued legal accountability; supporters said it was exposing prosecutorial misconduct.

 Revenge: Fired Inspectors General